 Prospective fellows must meet the following criteria in order to apply:

 - Be an ASH member in good standing and plan to remain a member for the duration of the fellowship

-- Candidate must have a doctorate degree
+- Have a doctorate degree

-- Candidate must be a US citizen
+- Be a U.S. citizen

 A complete application must include:

-- A completed application form.
+- Completed application form.